Mobile Learning is the fastest-evolving learning technology in the global learning tech industry today!

 Cons of Responsive Design

-- Technical inconvenience: Although responsive design is a work for devices with new technology, old devices may not respond well to this design.
+Although responsive design is a work for devices with new technology, old devices may not respond well to this design.
 Old browsers or devices may take too long to open the courses & modules.

-- The User Experience: While designing an eLearning course, user experience is one of the main parameters to be kept in mind.
+While designing an eLearning course, user experience is one of the main parameters to be kept in mind.
 Providing a satisfying user experience through desktop/mobile course is important.
 But, one must understand that desktop and mobile are entirely different user experiences.
 Pay attention to not losing both the users in attempts of trying to give a satisfying user experience to both.
 Hence, creating responsive course require more careful designing efforts.

-- Poor Content Adaptation: Responsive course design does not ensure your learning content for mobile is well adapted for mobile users and learning content for desktop is well adapted for desktop users.
+Responsive course design does not ensure your learning content for mobile is well adapted for mobile users and learning content for desktop is well adapted for desktop users.
 With hundreds of varied screen sizes and resolutions of devices, it is difficult to create a design that is responsive across all device screen sizes.
 Hence, a few devices may not display content as desired.

 To conclude, creating responsive mobile learning courses is not just shrinking the content to fit various screen sizes, but following eLearning design principles such as maintaining user readability across all devices for better learning outcomes.

-What is an Adaptive Design?
+What is Adaptive Mobile Design?

 Adaptive design can be defined as a set of layouts that are designed suited to each screen variation.
 Hence, it is less fluid in nature and consists of predefined layouts for various screen sizes.
 This means, for each different screen size, a layout needs to be designed.
 For example, if the content needs to be displayed across 5 devices with different screen sizes, 5 different layouts need to be designed to fit each of those screens.
 If you are targeting users on a particular device, then adaptive design is a good choice.

-Pros of Adaptive Design
+Pros of Adaptive Mobile Design

-- Efficient page loads: Adaptive courses are preferred over responsive designs as these are much better for load time performance and provide great user experience.
+Adaptive courses are preferred over responsive designs as these are much better for load time performance and provide great user experience.
 This is because these courses are developed as per the requirements of running these courses flawlessly on a device, wherein only mobile-friendly assets are downloaded.

-- Extensive control over design: Adaptive course design and development gives the designers complete control of designing the course as per the device for which the course is to be developed.
+Adaptive course design and development gives the designers complete control of designing the course as per the device for which the course is to be developed.

-- Increase reach: Having an adaptive course design enables you to provide training to maximum learners on the go.
+Having an adaptive course design enables you to provide training to maximum learners on the go.

 Cons of Adaptive Design

-- Resource and budget heavy: Creating and managing adaptive courses needs a team of developers and budget, to manage the complexity of opting to develop and support adaptive courses.
+Creating and managing adaptive courses needs a team of developers and budget, to manage the complexity of opting to develop and support adaptive courses.
 Hence, it is heavy on pocket.

-- Complex nature: Designing or developing too many separate versions of courses is extremely time consuming and is no less than a tough grind.
+Designing or developing too many separate versions of courses is extremely time consuming and is no less than a tough grind.
 Hence, the complexity increases with each newly designed course layout for each device.

-- Limited to specific devices: Designing adaptive courses can be done only for specific devices and hence, limits its functionality to these specific devices only.
+Designing adaptive courses can be done only for specific devices and hence, limits its functionality to these specific devices only.

 At eNyota Learning, we design and develop eLearning courses as per the requirements of our clients for creating better learner experiences for their audiences.
 Although these two types of design approaches are different, the overall objective remains the same i.e., creating effective eLearning for a memorable learning experience for the learners.
+Also, for a responsive mobile eLearning course to operate at complete potential, it needs to be hosted on a mobile LMS, you can schedule an LMS demo here!

 So, which approach is more appealing to you with respect to your target audience?